Paradise Flying Snake Care Guide

 Enclosure

-As an arboreal (tree-dwelling) species, Paradise Flying Snakes require plenty of space in order to express their natural behaviors.
+As an arboreal (tree-dwelling) species, paradise flying snakes require plenty of space in order to express their natural behaviors.
 Since C. paradisi can get up to 4 feet in length, an adult enclosure should be at least 36 inches tall, but bigger is always better.
-I keep my Paradise Flying Snakes in 60”H x 48”L x 24”D custom PVC enclosures, and they utilize every bit of space offered to them.
-This species does have high humidity requirements, therefore the material your enclosure is constructed from will play a major role in how easy it is for you to maintain proper husbandry.
-I strongly suggest avoiding glass enclosures as they will quickly evaporate the moisture from the enclosure.
-Instead, opt for a material such as PVC to house this species in.
+I keep my paradise flying snakes in 60”H x 48”L x 24”D custom PVC enclosures, and they utilize every bit of space offered to them.
 They will appreciate a bit of floor space, given there are enough hides for them to take shelter in at night.
 I prefer to achieve this by orienting various pieces of driftwood and logs together so that they form a large dome underneath.
 Caves or more traditional hides can also be used as long as they provide adequate cover.
 Your enclosure should also be very secure.
 Paradise Flying Snakes are exceptionally fast, and due to their slim bodies and prying curiosity, a strong, reliable locking enclosure is crucial in order to contain them.

 Substrate and Humidity

-As a native of southeastern Asia, Paradise Flying Snakes have high humidity requirements (80-90%RH).
+As a native of southeastern Asia, paradise flying snakes have high humidity requirements (80-90%RH).
 This means their substrate should be able to retain plenty of moisture, preferably without molding too quickly.
-I have found one of the best options to be a 50/50 blend of organic potting soil and vermiculite.
-Misting during the late afternoon and evening hours is recommended to help maintain humidity.
-You may also want to add a drainage layer using appropriate media such as Bio-drain to help keep the moisture more evenly distributed throughout the substrate and allow for more ventilation.
-Since Paradise Flying Snakes have fast metabolisms, you can expect to spot-clean about 1-3 times weekly.
-Keepers that use wooden elements such as bark or driftwood to provide vertical climbing space may want to invest in coarse-grit sandpaper, as this species tends to leave their excrement on their favorite climbing spots.
+I prefer to use a blended mix of coco husk and sphagnum moss.
+You may also want to consider adding a drainage layer using appropriate media such as Bio-drain to help keep the moisture more evenly distributed throughout the substrate and allow for more ventilation.
+Since paradise flying snakes have fast metabolisms, you can expect to spot-clean about 1-2 times weekly.
+Keepers that use wooden elements such as bark or driftwood to provide vertical climbing space may want to invest in coarse-grit sandpaper to sand the excrement off, as this species tends to leave their excrement on their favorite climbing spots.

 Heating